Stormwater Management Program

 Illicit Connection means a physical connection to an MS4 that primarily conveys non-stormwater discharges other than uncontaminated groundwater into the MS4; or a physical connection not authorized or permitted by the local authority, where a local authority requires authorization or a permit for physical connections.

 General permit means a National Pollutant Discharge Elimination System permit issued authorizing a category of similar discharges.

 Illicit Discharge means any discharge to, or seepage into, an MS4 that is not composed entirely of stormwater or uncontaminated groundwater except discharges pursuant to an NPDES permit.
 A discharge that originates from the applicant’s property and meets the illicit discharge definition is considered an illicit discharge.

-Inlet means a catch basin, roof drain, conduit, drain tile, retention pond riser pipe, sump pump, or other point where storm water or wastewater enters into a closed conveyance system prior to discharge off site or into waters of the state.
+Inlet means a catch basin, roof drain, conduit, drain tile, retention pond riser pipe, sump pump, or other points where stormwater or wastewater enters into a closed conveyance system prior to discharge off-site or into waters of the state.